Kitura/BlueSSLService/README.md

 try socket.listen(on: 1337)

 ```
 The example above creates a `SSL server` socket.
-Replacing the `socket.listen` function wit a `socket.connect` would result in an `SSL client` being created as illustrated below:
+Replacing the `socket.listen` function with a `socket.connect` would result in an `SSL client` being created as illustrated below:
 ```
 // Connect to the server...
 try socket.connect(to: "someplace.org", port: 1337)
 ```
 `SSLService` handles all the negotiation and setup for the secure transfer of data.
+The determining factor for whether or not a `Socket` is setup as a server or client `Socket` is API which is used to initiate a connection. `listen()` will cause the `Socket` to be setup as a server socket.
+Calling `connect()` results a client setup.